Skip to content

 Backend Service

-Python-based persistent service providing core AICO functionality: - Plugin-based architecture with FastAPI and ZeroMQ message bus - Encrypted data storage using libSQL with SQLCipher - Continuous operation enabling autonomous agency and background processing - Modular design with lifecycle management and dependency injection
+Python-based persistent service providing core AICO functionality: - Plugin-based architecture with FastAPI and ZeroMQ message bus - Transactional storage using PostgreSQL (Repository + UnitOfWork per request) - Continuous operation enabling autonomous agency and background processing - Modular design with lifecycle management and dependency injection

 Frontend App